getsentry/sentry-dart/dart/README.md

 ##### Usage

-Sign up for a Sentry.io account and get a DSN at http://sentry.io.
+- Sign up for a Sentry.io account and get a DSN at http://sentry.io.

+- Follow the installing instructions on [pub.dev](https://pub.dev/packages/sentry/install).

+- The code snippet below reflects the latest `Prerelease` version.

-In your Dart code, import `package:sentry/sentry.dart` and initialize the Sentry SDK using the DSN issued by Sentry.io:
+- Initialize the Sentry SDK using the DSN issued by Sentry.io:

 ```dart
 import 'package:sentry/sentry.dart';